 Trux: The Must-Have Logistics Software with Real-Time GPS Tracking

 Trux is the only dump trucking logistics solution built for material producers.
 In addition to GPS tracking in real-time, it includes tools and features to simplify scheduling, managing haulers, invoicing, optimizing operations and more.
-If you’d like to know more about how digital technology can help your business, a good place to start is with this logistics assessment.
-It only takes a few minutes and will give you some insights as you consider different digital solutions.
+Schedule a demo to learn more about how digital technology can help your business.